gedo19/backend-project-lvl3/README.md

 </div>

 ## About Page Loader
-Page Loader is an open-source console tool for downloading page with it resources.
+Page Loader is an open-source console tool for downloading page with its resources.

 Features:
 - You can choose output directory